Zhuge Dan: Family

 Zhuge Dan had at least one son and two daughters.

 One of Zhuge Dan's daughters married Wang Guang (王廣), Wang Ling's son.
 On her wedding night, Wang Guang supposedly told her, "You resemble Gongxiu (Zhuge Dan's courtesy name) so much in your facial expressions!"
 She replied, "You can't be like Yanyun (Wang Ling's courtesy name), so you compare your wife to a hero!"
+(Note: In his annotation to the anecdote, Liang dynasty scholar Liu Jun (刘峻; courtesy name Xiaobiao (孝标)) remarked that given Wang Guang's reputation, he is unlikely to mock his father-in-law; Liu thought that the anecdote was untrue.)
 She was most likely executed along with the rest of the Wang family after Wang Ling's downfall.

 Zhuge Dan's other daughter married Sima Zhou, Sima Yi's sixth son, who became a prince during the Jin dynasty.
 She was then known as "Grand Consort Zhuge" (諸葛太妃).
 She bore Sima Zhou four sons: Sima Jin (司馬覲), Sima Yao (司馬繇), Sima Cui (司馬漼) and Sima Dan (司馬澹).
 Sima Jin's son Sima Rui became the founding emperor of the Eastern Jin dynasty (317-420); through Sima Rui, Zhuge Dan is an ancestor of every emperor of the Eastern Jin.